headlinehubtech/headlinehub/README.md

     * **Implement ad-blocking measures:** Ensure a smooth user experience for all users.

 **🏗️ Architecture**
-* **Clean Architecture:** Adhere to clean architecture principles for separation of concerns, promoting maintainability and testability.
+* **🧹 Clean Architecture:** Adhere to clean architecture principles for separation of concerns, promoting maintainability and testability.
 * **🚦 State Management:** Utilize a suitable state management solution (BLoC) for effective and predictable data flow.
 * **💾 Data Persistence:** Implement data persistence mechanisms for offline reading, user preferences, and other relevant data.